keptn-contrib/dynatrace-service/documentation/sli-configuration.md

 ### Support for SLO Tiles

 SLOs in Dynatrace are a new feature to monitor SLOs in production and report on status and error budget.
-As explained in the readme above the *dynatrace-service* already provides support for querying the SLO and returning the evaluatedPercentage field.
+As explained above the *dynatrace-service* already provides support for querying the SLO and returning the `evaluatedPercentage` field.
 All you need to do is add the SLO tile on your dashboard and it will be included.
 The *dynatrace-service* will not only return the value but also use the warning and pass criteria defined in the SLO definition for the `slo.yaml` for Keptn:

 ![](./images/slo_tile_dynatrace.png)

 ### Support for Problem Tiles

 A great use case is to validate whether there are any open problems in a given enviornment as part of your Keptn Quality Gate Evaluation.
-As desribed above the *dynatrace-service* supports querying the number of problems that have a certain status using Dynatrace's Problem API v2.
+As described above the *dynatrace-service* supports querying the number of problems that have a certain status using Dynatrace's Problem API v2.
 To include the open problem count that matches your dashboards management zone you can simply add the "Problems" tile to your dashboard.
 If this tile is on the dashboard you will get an SLI with the name `problems`, the value will be the total count of problems open.
 The default SLO will be that `problems` is a `key sli` with a pass criteria of `<=0`.
 This results in the following `slo.yaml` entry being generated:

 ```yaml